-If you do not have clothe hangers installed in your home, you can buy an indoor drying rack.
+You can buy an indoor drying rack if you do not have clothes hangers installed in your home.
 Instead of a wall-mounted drying rack, you can get a collapsible one in which you can move to different rooms to provide moisture and improve the humidity.
 The AmazonBasics Foldable Clothes Drying Laundry Rack is a good cheap option you can try out.
-As a bonus, using a drying rack will also get your home to smell fresher.
+As a bonus, a drying rack will also make your home smell fresher.

 4. Put Pots or Bowls of Water Near a Heat Source

 When water is exposed to heat, it evaporates in the form of vapor.
-If you have a radiator in your home, place a ceramic or metallic bowl of water next to it.
+If you have a radiator in your home, place a ceramic or metallic water bowl next to it.
 You will be surprised by how the water is released.
-If you do not own a radiator, you can place the bowl of water near a heat source.
-Even though the bowl is not directly on the heat source, the same principle will apply.
+If you do not own a radiator, you can place the water bowl near a heat source.
+The same principle will apply even though the bowl is not directly on the heat source.

 5. Cook On Your Stovetop